mouachan/multimodal-chatbot/README.md

 ### Deployment on OpenShift

-- The application container image should be built and pushed to your registry (see above).
+- Use the pre-built public image (see above) or build and push your own image to your registry.
 - Deployment files examples are available in the [Deployment](./app/deployment/) folder.
 - An example configuration file for accessing the models and vector database is available [here](./app/backend/config.json.example).
 Once modified with your own values, it must be created as a Secret with: